Voting systems in the UK

 Additional members are then elected by counting the party list votes in each region.
 The number of members elected from the list is based on the percentage of the votes cast but also takes into account the number of constituency members already elected in the region.
 This is designed to make the result more proportional to the number of votes cast.

 Closed Party List

-The Closed Party List system is used by England, Scotland and Wales to elect Members of the European Parliament.
+The Closed Party List system was used in England, Scotland and Wales to elect Members of the European Parliament between 1979 and 2019.

 Voters choose parties not candidates.
 The parties determine the order in which candidates appear on the list.